oamg/convert2rhel/CONTRIBUTING.md

 contributions to this repository.

 1. All python code must be compatible with versions 2.7/3.6.
-2. The code should follow linting from pylint.
+2. The code should follow linting from ruff.
 3. All commits should have passed the pre-commit checks.
 4. Don't change code that is not related to your issue/ticket, open a new issue/ticket if that's the case.